dig-soilman/soil-reader/soil-biology.md

 Tisdall, J. M., and J. M. Oades.
 1982.
 Organic matter and water stable aggregates.
 J. Soil Sci.
 33:141–163.

-    <h2>Additional Resources</h2>
+## Additional Resources

-        <p>Bot, A. and J. Benites.
+Bot, A. and J. Benites.
 2005.
 The Importance of Soil Organic Matter - Key to drought-resistant soil and sustained food production.
-FAO Soils Bulletin 80. <a href:"http://www.fao.org/3/a0100e/a0100e00.htm#Contents" target="_blank">http://www.fao.org/3/a0100e/a0100e00.htm#Contents<a/>.</p>
+FAO Soils Bulletin 80. <a href:"http://www.fao.org/3/a0100e/a0100e00.htm#Contents" target="_blank">http://www.fao.org/3/a0100e/a0100e00.htm#Contents<a/>.